3 Day Startup is an entrepreneurship education program designed for university students with an emphasis on learning by doing.

 Apply to be a participant in Cornell’s 5th annual 3 Day Startup event; you won’t regret it.

-If you are a company looking to support a great learning opportunity for some of the best entrepreneurial minds at Cornell University, consider becoming a sponsor of 3 Day Startup Cornell.
-Please contact the lead organizer, Emily Hou, at email@example.com for more information.
+If you are a company or organization looking to support a great learning opportunity for some of the best entrepreneurial minds at Cornell University, consider becoming a sponsor of 3 Day Startup Cornell.
+Please contact the lead organizer, Gaia De Ponti, at firstname.lastname@example.org for more information.

 Frequently Asked Questions